 It’s puzzling.
-Which biblical figure do we have in mind when considering the person who committed his or her life to God and never had any more problems?
+Who in the Bible didn’t have problems?
 I can’t think of a single one.
 Even the object of our faith and love (Jesus) was humiliated, tortured, and murdered.
-Yet we’re shocked when the fiery trial erupts in our lives?
-What is the most famous passage in the Old Testament?
-Probably the 23rd Psalm, right?
+Yet we’re shocked when the fiery trial arrives in our lives?
+Perhaps the most familiar Old Testament passage is the 23rd Psalm.
 Have we forgotten “Yea, though I walk through the valley of the shadow of death, I will fear no evil” (v.
 4)?
-Or, what about what Jesus’ brother wrote:
+Or, what about what James wrote:

 Count it all joy, my brothers, when you meet trials of various kinds, for you know that the testing of your faith produces steadfastness (James 1:2).

-Yet when precisely that which God’s Word promised would come upon us actually does, we act like we just got abducted by aliens and are being whisked away to the far side of the universe… “How could this happen to me??”
+Yet when that which God’s Word promised us all would come upon us actually does, we act like we just got abducted by aliens and are being whisked away to the far side of the universe… “How could this happen to me?”

-The message going forth from the pulpit and lectern week after week was apparently, how wonderful life is as a child of God.
+The message going forth from the pulpit and lectern week after week is apparently, how wonderful life is as a child of God.
 Your sins are gone.
 Your source is Christ.
 And your future is secure.
 Is that true?
 Of course, it is.
 But there is a lot that is missing isn’t there?
 Like how the Devil is “seeking someone to devour” (1 Peter 5:8).
 Or, “do not be surprised, brothers, that the world hates you” (1 John 3:13).
-Or even, “if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness” (Galatians 6:1).
-On the contrary, that same survey of churchgoing women who had an abortion found that 65% of them said church members judge single women who are pregnant.
-Again, churches do not prep believers adequately about what to expect in the way of difficulty in life.
-So, they go to those who tell them not to worry because they have an easy answer.

 The word Jesus used in John 16:33 that is translated “tribulation” is θλιψις (thlipsis).
 Interestingly, that same word is also translated as “affliction, persecution, suffering, trouble, and burdened” in various other passages in the New Testament.
 The word literally means “pressure.”
 More specifically, “a pressing pressure.”
 In the world, you will have pressure.
 Pressure to yield.
 Pressure to succumb.
 Pressure to acquiesce.
 Pressure to fear.
 Pressure to despair.
 Pressure to disobey God.

 There is no averting or escaping the pressure.
 “In the world you will have pressure,” Jesus said.
 Plan on it.
 Bank on it.
 Prepare for it.
 It is just as sound and inescapable a promise from God as His forgiveness for the repentant.
-What a disservice our religious leaders have done by withholding this promise from the flock for fear it will distress them and cause them to leave.
 Lives have been shattered because churchgoers weren’t prepared for the pressures of this world, and rather than “take heart” that Jesus would be their staff to lean on in the dark valley that they suddenly found themselves in, they heeded other voices who promised quick fixes (abortion, divorce, drugs, etc.).
 And they went from the dark valley into the oppressive cave of isolation and regret.

-So, why even bother with Christianity if it cannot guarantee that God will remove all pressures in this life?
-You will have trouble whether you accept Jesus Christ or not.
-The difference is:
+So, why even bother with Christianity if it cannot guarantee that God will remove all of life’s hardships going forward?
+Remember this:

 - God knows how to take time spent in the dark valley and fashion it into stepping stones that lead to “My Father’s house” (John 14:1-2; Romans 8:28).